Changing Your Child Support Court Order

 Our web site at www.washingtonlawhelp.org has a complete list of our family law packets.
 Or, if you are low-income, call CLEAR at 1-888-201-1014.

-It is money paid by a parent to a party taking care of the children (usually, the other parent) to help support the children.
-The parent usually must pay child support monthly.
+It is money a parent pays to someone taking care of the children (usually, the other parent) to help support the children.
+You usually must pay monthly.
 The amount is based on the Washington State Support Schedule.
-It considers the children's needs and both parents' income.
+It considers

-The law says that child support should be set based on:
+The law says child support should be set based on:

-The amount to be paid, if any, by a parent or stepparent to the party who is the primary caretaker (has the child more than 50% of the time) is set using the Washington State Child Support Schedule.
-Our publication Understanding The Washington State Child Support Schedule and How Child Support Is Set In Washington has more information.
+The amount you pay the primary caretaker (has the child more than 50% of the time) comes from the Washington State Child Support Schedule.
+Our publication Understanding the Washington State Child Support Schedule and How Child Support Is Set in Washington has more information.

-- Use the glossary as you read this publication!
+*Use the glossary as you read this publication!
 There is a glossary at the end of this publication that explains meanings of some important terms you should know.

-Yes, if you have an order issued by a Washington Court and you, the other party, or the child lives in Washington.
+you have an order issued by a Washington Court AND

-If you do not live in Washington, the court in Washington may not have jurisdiction (power) to make court orders that make you do (or not do) certain things.
+If you do not live in Washington, a Washington court may not have jurisdiction (power) to order you to do (or not do) certain things.

 Generally, you may file a motion for adjustment or petition for support modification in Washington if:

 Maybe, under a law called the Uniform Interstate Family Support Act (UIFSA), RCW Chapter 26.21A.
-Before trying to do so, contact an attorney (if you are low income, call CLEAR AT 1-888-201-1014) or call the Division of Child Support (DCS) for more information.
+Before trying to do so, contact a lawyer (if you are low-income, call CLEAR AT 1-888-201-1014) or the Division of Child Support (DCS) for more information.

-If you think that the Washington court does not have jurisdiction, you must file papers to argue about jurisdiction and ask for dismissal BEFORE you file anything else in the case.
-See an attorney for advice if you can.
-If you cannot, be very careful not to do anything that could give Washington jurisdiction over you.
+If you think the Washington court does not have jurisdiction, you must file papers to argue about jurisdiction and ask for dismissal BEFORE you file anything else in the case.
+See a lawyer for advice if you can.
+If you cannot, be very careful you do not do anything that could give Washington jurisdiction over you.
 Do not:

-ask the court to grant relief to you other than dismissing the case.
+ask the court to grant you any relief besides dismissing the case

-If possible, write to the court before the hearing.
-Tell the court why you believe that Washington does not have jurisdiction over you.
-If you cannot write to the court before the hearing, go to the hearing in person (or try to have the hearing by phone.
-Call the court to arrange it in advance).
+If possible, write the court before the hearing.
+Explain why you believe Washington does not have jurisdiction over you.
+If you cannot write the court before the hearing, go to the hearing in person (or try to have the hearing by phone.
+Call the court to arrange beforehand).
 Tell the judge why you think there is no jurisdiction over your case.
-If the judge decides in your favor, then the case should be dismissed.
-If s/he does not, then be ready to respond to the legal action in Washington.
+If the judge decides in your favor, s/he should dismiss your case.
+If s/he does not, be ready to respond to the legal action in Washington.

-- If you are going to a hearing to tell the judge that you do not think Washington has jurisdiction, you should still prepare a response to the motion or petition before the hearing.
+*If you are going to a hearing to tell the judge you do not think Washington has jurisdiction, you should still prepare a response to the motion or petition.
 Do not file the response.
 Bring it with you to the hearing.
-If the judge decides that Washington has jurisdiction, you may then ask the judge to read your response.
+If the judge decides Washington has jurisdiction, you may then ask the judge to read your response.

 If you have an administrative case, and you are low-income, contact CLEAR (1-888-201-1014).
 Ask for the packet called How to Ask DCS to Review Your Child Support Order for Modification.
 Or get it from www.washingtonlawhelp.org.